Aviation Business Enterprise

 What about after uni?

-Salford’s aircraft engineering alumni work throughout the world at leading companies and aviation-specific organisations, including the National Air Traffic Services (NATS), CTC Aviation and Goodrich.
+Today, you will find Salford’s aircraft engineering alumni working throughout the world at leading companies and aviation-specific organisations, including the National Air Traffic Services (NATS), CTC Aviation and Goodrich.

 You might find you want to learn more about automation, engineering and robotics.
-Building on our engineering expertise, we offer a range of specialist postgraduate courses to help you take your career and interests even further.
+Building on our engineering expertise, we offer a range of postgraduate courses that can take your interests and career opportunities further.
 Salford graduates and alumni who apply for our postgraduate courses also qualify to receive a generous fees discount.